-ISEC is an international network of 30 countries that provides resources and organizational power to help students anywhere in the world engage in the grassroots movement of climate justice.
+ISEC is an global network of over 30 countries that provides the resources, community, and organizational power to any young person engage in the grassroots movement of climate justice.
 Our main goals are:

 The International Student Environmental Coalition is led by the Board of Directors.
 The governing body is split into the International Board, responsible for international affairs and representation, and the National Board, with national directors taking care of issues in their respective countries.
 We operate under the Jemez Principles.